fbpx

 At-home care was working for the Hutchinsons until October of last year when Colby began exhibiting serious behavioral issues.
 They reached out to Boswell in late December with the hope of readmitting Colby but were told that would not be possible due to COVID-related staffing issues.

-By January, Colby's had deteriorated significantly.
-He was only sleeping for four hours each night, and his parents were bruised during his violent outbursts.
-Adding extra hours to Colby's behavioral support care, medication adjustments and new behavioral management strategies all failed to address the issue.
+By January, Colby’s condition had deteriorated significantly.
+He was only sleeping for four hours each night, and his were bruised daily during his violent outbursts.
+Adding extra hours to Colby’s behavioral support care, medication adjustments and new behavioral management strategies all failed to address the issue.

 This downward spiral continued and only grew more severe until the breaking point on Feb.
 7.